Morse theory for manifolds with boundary: Boundary stable and unstable critical points

+\begin{example} There is another way of looking at left half-handle attachments.
+Suppose we are given a model of $\Omega$ (in Figure~\ref{fig:clay}) made of clay.
+The height function is the Morse function $F$.
+On the top of $\Omega$, that is on $\Sigma_1$ we specify an arc $\gamma$ with boundary in $M_1$ (the arc is a $1$ dimensional disk, that is, in our situation $k=1+1=2$).
+We press down slightly a tubular neighbourhood of the arc as on the right side of Figure~\ref{fig:clay}.
+The resulting manifold is a result of a left half--handle attachment of index $2$.
+Notice that for index $1$ left half--handle attachment we should have specified a disk inside $\Sigma_1$ (with boundary disjoint from $M_1$). \end{example}

-(b) The right half-handle attachment of index $0$ is the disconnected sum $\O\sqcup D^{n+1}_+$ with boundary $\p D^{n+1}_+=S^{n}_+\cup D^n_0$.
-We think of first disc $S^{n}_+$ as a part of $\S'_1$, while the second disc as a part of $Y'$, and $M'_1=M_1\cup S^{n-1}_0$. \end{example} \begin{remark} In the next subsection we shall see that crossing a boundary stable critical points corresponds to left half-handle attachment, while a boundary unstable critical point corresponds to a right half-handle attachment.
+\begin{remark} In the next subsection we shall see that crossing a boundary stable critical points corresponds to left half-handle attachment, while a boundary unstable critical point corresponds to a right half-handle attachment.
 Theorem~\ref{thm:handsplit} can be interpreted informally, as splitting a handle into a right half-handle and left half-handle.
 This also motivates the name `half-handle'. \end{remark}